zeroxoneafour/planner/readme.md

 - [ ] Sync planner across computers, somehow

 ## creating links
 A major feature of this planner is the ability to share assignments via links.
-Soon, there will be a tool to automate the creation of these links.
+Click a button on plans to copy a link to generate the plan to your clipboard.
 The available params in the link use the `location.search` property, and are as follows -
 * `date` - The date for the assignment, in YYYY-MM-DD format
 * `period` - The assigment period number
 * `severity` - The assigment severity, one of `assignment`, `homework`, `quiz`, `test`, or `project`